Do Angelfish Eat Other Fish?

 In both cases, the movement of the other fish can be a source of stress.
 Angelfish are heavily involved in the development of their fry.

-They look out for the babies until they’re able to swim freely on their own.
+They look out for the babies until they can swim freely.
 While waiting for the eggs to hatch, angelfish will be on high alert.

 Excessive movement from over-excited fish will make your angelfish anxious.
-Constant movement from outside the tank, such as people passing, can upset the fish.
+Any activity outside the tank, like people passing, can upset the fish.

 Constant Change In Their Environment

-Frequent changes in an angelfish’s environment aren’t good for its well-being, as this can stress it to the point of cannibalizing its own kind or eating other fish.
+Frequent changes in the angelfish’s environment aren’t good for its well-being, as this can stress it to the point of cannibalizing its species or other fish.

 Stressful changes include: